JONSASSE/432-2018/slides/class11/README.md

     - The Nagelkerke R-square and C statistics reflect the discrimination of a model, not its calibration.
     - A model that discriminates well will accurately place low-risk people below high-risk people, and will show a high C statistic, for example.
     - But we cannot use the C statistic alone to assess the quality of predictions our model makes, for instance, see [this paper by Nancy Cook](http://circ.ahajournals.org/content/115/7/928.full.pdf).
     - Some people think of calibration as "goodness of fit" and discrimination as "predictive power".
-Models can be
+That can be a helpful split.
     - Sometimes a poorly calibrated model could be improved by including interaction or other non-linear terms.
     - The most popular statistic for testing goodness of fit is the Hosmer-Lemeshow test, which has several problems associated with it as pointed out [by Frank Harrell here](https://stats.stackexchange.com/questions/169438/evaluating-logistic-regression-and-interpretation-of-hosmer-lemeshow-goodness-of), and as a result, we don't recommend its use.
-    - Instead, we use the bootstrap to estimate overfitting and get an overfitting-corrected high-resolution smooth calibration curve, with `plot(calibrate(model))`.
-    - If a test is needed, Frank suggests that you assess calibration with a different Hosmer et al. test that uses one degree of freedom and is implemented in the `residuals.lrm` function.
+Instead, we use the bootstrap to estimate overfitting and get an overfitting-corrected high-resolution smooth calibration curve, with `plot(calibrate(model))`.
+If a test is needed, Frank suggests that you assess calibration with a different Hosmer et al. test that uses one degree of freedom and is implemented in the `residuals.lrm` function.

 2. How do we do variable selection for logistic regression?
     - Stepwise procedures still work, as do ANOVA, AIC and BIC.